 We were lucky enough to spend a year and a half living in Honolulu and absolutely fell in love with the island of Oahu.
 Our weekdays were spent living in the city and surfing in front of Waikiki beach but we couldn’t wait for the weekend to explore the other parts of the island.

-We spent countless Saturday nights on the North Shore; sleeping in a house we rented on Airbnb along Seven Mile Beach, or camped out near Ka’ena Point.
+We spent countless Saturday nights on Oahu’s North Shore; sleeping in a house we frequently rented on Airbnb along Seven Mile Beach or camped out near Ka’ena Point.
 Whether we were skydiving, snorkeling with sharks, attempting to surf the massive waves, or just lounging on the beach eating poke and drinking Big Swell IPAs, some of our best memories of Hawaii were on the North Shore.

 So we’ve compiled our list of all of our favorite activities on Oahu’s famous North Shore and hope you fall in love with it too!

 - The Best Things to do on the North Shore of Oahu